Johnson ‘clearly an asset’ to campaign as ex-PM set to go on holiday

 “I mean, Boris is clearly an asset to the campaign, he has clearly chosen to get involved and he’s clearly urging people to vote Conservatives.”

-Mr Johnson, who turns 60 on Wednesday, is not expected to go out on the stump in the next two weeks, and has instead been writing letters of endorsement and backing a number of Tories in social media posts.
+Mr Johnson, who turns 60 on Wednesday, is now not expected to go out on the stump in the next two weeks, but has been writing letters of endorsement and backing a number of Tories in social media posts.

 It is understood he will instead be taking a holiday in the coming days, though the trip was planned long in advance of Rishi Sunak calling a surprise summer election.

-His team says he acted in line with what party headquarters have asked him to do, for example making videos and writing articles of support.
+His team says he has acted in line with what party headquarters have asked him to do to support the campaign.

 The former prime minister led the Tories to a landslide victory in 2019, which collapsed the so-called “red wall” in the Midlands and North of England.